 Albanian Riviera Albania Travel Guide

-The Albanian Riviera is a rich and a history with many layers, shaped by centuries of several civilizations.
+The Albanian Riviera is a rich and layered history, shaped by centuries of several civilizations.
 Illyrians, ancient Greeks, and Romans all established settlements along this strategic coast.

 Butrint, an UNESCO World Heritage site near Sarandë, is a prime example, showing ruins from Greek, Roman, Byzantine, and Venetian periods.
 This old city served as a major port and cultural center for millennia.
 The legacy of these periods remains visible in the architecture of old villages and castles, like Porto Palermo.

-The Albanian Riviera offers a journey suited for various interests.
+The Albanian Riviera offers a travel experience suited for various interests.
 Expect warm, sunny summers with crystal-clear Ionian Sea waters, ideal for swimming, snorkeling, and boat trips.
-Prepare for stunning scenery, warm welcomes, and a destination that continues to reveal its charms.
+Prepare for stunning scenery, warm welcomes, and a destination that keeps on reveal its charms.

 Albanian Lek (ALL), Euros widely accepted in tourist areas, cash often preferred.

-Gateway to SITES recognized by unesco like Butrint and the "stone cities" of Gjirokastër and Berat.
+Gateway to SPOTS recognized by unesco like Butrint and the "stone cities" of Gjirokastër and Berat.

 A mix of local buses, furgons (minibuses), and rental cars available.